git-megan/CRCP6370/README.md

-# CRCP6370
+# CRCP6370 - AI in the Metaverse

-Repository for the AI in the Metaverse Class
+Megan's repository for the AI in the Metaverse Class